 Major(s): Political Science & Sociology

-Favorite question asked on tours: Do you recommend any good spots to eat around here?
+Favorite question asked on tours: Do you recommend any places to eat around here?

 Hi everyone!
-I'm a junior from Southern California.
-I "discovered" Amherst as a high school senior while attending Amherst's Diversity Open House (DIVOH) fly-in program.
-I instantly fell in love with Amherst's small classes and its gorgeous New England fall scenery on my visit, and was ready to pack my bags for the East Coast upon getting accepted.
+I'm a senior from Southern California (wow, time flies).
+I remember when I first "discovered" Amherst as a high school senior, and attended Amherst's Diversity Open House (DIVOH) fly-in program.
+I instantly fell in love with Amherst's intimate classes and its gorgeous New England fall scenery on my visit, and was ready to pack my bags for the East Coast upon getting accepted.
 Now, in addition to being a tour guide, I work as a Diversity Intern for the Admission Office, and help put on programs and events for new prospective students (including DIVOH).
-I am studying abroad this year at the University of Oxford, so unfortunately we won't get a chance to meet on a tour.
-However, I love chatting with prospective students, so feel free to contact me via email at firstname.lastname@example.org!
+I love chatting with prospective students, so feel free to contact me via email at firstname.lastname@example.org!

 Hometown: San Diego, CA

 On-Campus Activities: AC Voice, Amherst College Musical, Model UN